This is the final draft of an essay that will be published in Understanding Nietzsche, Understanding Modernism by Bloomsbury Publishing in 2018.

 Reading back over that, I agree it looks preciously like nonsense.
 To say that I ‘let’ images breed and conflict is to deny my critical part in the business.
 But what I want to try to explain – and it’s necessarily vague to me – is that the life in any poem of mine cannot move concentrically round a central image; the life must come out of the centre; an image must be born and die in another; and any sequence of my images must be a sequence of creations, recreations, destructions, contradictions….
 Out of the inevitable conflict of images – inevitable, because of the creative, recreative, destructive and contradictory nature of the motivating centre, the womb of war – I try to make that momentary peace which is a poem.
 I do not want a poem of mine to be, nor can it be, a circular piece of experience placed nearly outside the living stream of time from which it came; a poem of mine is, or should be, a watertight section of the stream that is flowing all ways; all warring images within it should be reconciled for that small stop of time.

 Thomas’ reference to “dialectical method”, moreover, especially together with “seeds of its own destruction,” will call to mind not only Hegel’s Science of Logic in which he commands us to “Think contradiction!,” but also Marx’s prophesy that capitalism contains the seeds of its own destruction.
 This latter reference, in terms of the “unity of opposites”, would also bring into play Hegel’s Master-Slave dialectic in the Phenomenology of Spirit, and thus, the question of freedom in relation to Death as the Master.
-This would provide another, kindred interpretation or aspect of an interpretation of the specificity of Thomas’ Modernist meaning and let them all, within any imposed formal limits, conflict.
-Let us see how this insight plays itself out in the poem.
+This would provide another, kindred interpretation the specificity of Thomas’ Modernist meaning and let them all, within any imposed formal limits, conflict.
+It would also suggest that within the overall context of Nietzschean rebellion, a Marxian thread to our reading would also be pertinent.
+Let us see how this insight plays itself out in the poem, when using Thomas’ own technique.

 First Image – Stanza One